Last Updated on June 13, 2022 by Scott Charleboix

 On-Page SEO – external or internal links and your social media following.
 I prefer to use Pinterest as my number one source, but you don’t want to put all of your eggs into one basket.
 For that reason, a good backup to Pinterest is Facebook.
 Now, we’re finally ready to move on to the next big topic which is Holistic SEO.

-What is Holistic SEO
+What is a Holistic approach for a website?

 This post uses a lot of terms (that have already been updated elsewhere) so for the sake of my simplicity please refer to my Keyword Strategy Glossary of terms for bloggers.